Ambrick/Android-app-Find-prime-numbers/README.md

 #### Task 1:
 Create the app that:
 - Has 6 buttons with random numbers, that you can tap;
-- After each tap you should get a toast with certain signal;
+- Give a toast with certain signal after a tap;
 - Also has 2 buttons with additional windows about developers and about prime numbers.
 #### Task 1.
 Result visualisation:
 * Working app with positive and negative toasts